dfornis/dfornis/content/post/predicting-search-data/index.md

 +++
-author = "Hugo Authors"
+author = "David Fornborg"
-title = "Forecasting movement patterns with R" date = "2021-01-31" description = "The Covid-19 pandemic has rendered the standard tool set for making economic forecasts less effective.
-Can high frequency Google Trends data be used as an alternative input in forecasts in times of high uncertainty?"
+title = "Nowcasting a leading economic indicator in times of uncertainty - with R" date = "2021-01-31" description = "The standard tool set for making economic forecasts has had trouble keeping up with the sudden change in human behavior caused by the Covid-19 pandemic.
+In this experiment I explore if Google Trends data can be used to predict movement patterns week by week which in turn can be used as a high frequency leading economic indicator."

 tags = [
     "r",